pleportz/postgresql-sandbox/README.md

 ### Method 2 - using full text search

-Advantages:
+Advantages relatively to the `ILIKE` method:

-* Language specific semantic help: searching for the word "fox" will match the words "fox", "foxes" but not "foxtrot" (because "foxes" gets normalized as "fox" by `to_tsvector` but "foxtrot" does not)
+* Language specific semantic help: searching for the word "fox" will match the words "fox" and "foxes" but not "foxtrot" (because "foxes" gets normalized as "fox" by `to_tsvector` but "foxtrot" does not)
-* results ranking by relevance
+* Results ranking by relevance